galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 >    {% snippet faqs/galaxy/histories_rename.md %}
 >
 > 2. **Get species occurrences data** {% icon tool %} with the following parameters
->    - *"Scientific name"*: `chrysemys picta`
+>    - *"Scientific name"*: `Chrysemys picta`
 >    - *"Data source"*: `gbif`
 >    - *"Number of records to return"*: `10000`
 >
 > 3. Inspect the generated file with the Scratchbook {: .hands_on}

-We have now a tabular file with about 10,001 lines and many columns.
+We now have a tabular file with 10,001 lines and many columns.

 > ### {% icon question %} Questions
-> 1. What do the lines in the files represent?
+> 1. What do the rows in the files represent?
-> 2. What are the columns 1, 2, 3 and 51 of the generated file?
+> 2. What are columns 1, 2, 3 and 54 of the generated file?
 >
 > > ### {% icon solution %} Solution
 > > 1.
-Each line represent an observation of Chrysemys picta, with its location, and some other metadata
+Each row represents a *Chrysemys picta* observation, the location, and other metadata
 > > 2.
-Column 1 is the name, column 2 the longitude of the observation of Chrysemys picta, column 3 the latitude and column 50 the country code of the location
+Column 1 is the name, column 2 and 3 the observation's longitude and latitude respectively, and column 54 the observation's country code
 > {: .solution }
 {: .question }

-We would to extraction the 4 columns previously cited and keep only occurrence records from US.
+We will extract the 4 columns mentioned above and keep only the occurrence records from the US.

 > ### {% icon hands_on %} Hands-on: Import the data
 > 1. **Cut columns** {% icon tool %} with the following parameters
->    - *"Cut columns"*: `c1,c2,c3,c51`
+>    - *"Cut columns"*: `c1,c2,c3,c54`
 >    - *"Delimited by"*: `Tab`
 >    - {% icon param-file %} *"From"*: output of **Get species occurrences data**
 >